Properties of Krylov state complexity in qubit dynamics: Two Qubits

-with Lanczos coefficients $a_0 = 0$, $a_1 = a_2 = V_0/2$, $b_1 = \Omega$, and $b_2 = V_0/2$.
-Here, the first three Krylov basis states are needed to describe the blockade dynamics, indicating that $\mathcal{C}_{\mathcal{K}}(t)$ can go beyond the value of one, as shown by a dashed line in Fig.~\ref{fig:blockade-V100}(a).
-It is surprising given that we observe coherent Rabi oscillations between $|gg\rangle$ and $|+\rangle$, as can be seen in Fig.~\ref{fig:blockade-V100}(b) and \ref{fig:blockade-V100}(c), we expect to see identical Lanczos coefficients and Krylov complexity for both the states, as discussed in section \ref{section:Krylov-state-complexity}.
-Using an ordered basis consisting of $\{|+\rangle, |gg\rangle,|ee\rangle, |-\rangle\}$, the spread complexity dynamics starting from $|+\rangle$ is found to be identical to the Krylov complexity obtained for the initial state $|gg\rangle$ [solid line in Fig.~\ref{fig:blockade-V100}(a)].
-It implies that for the initial state $|+\rangle$, another ordered basis exists for which the spread complexity becomes minimal, but not the Krylov basis constructed using the original Hamiltonian.
-Below, we show that the new ordered basis for which the spread complexity is minimum can be obtained as the Krylov basis obtained using a zeroth order effective Hamiltonian.
+Considering the similar population dynamics observed for the initial states $|gg\rangle$ and $|+\rangle$, one would expect identical Lanczos coefficients and Krylov complexity, as discussed in section \ref{section:Krylov-state-complexity}.
+Using an ordered basis $\mathcal B$ consisting of $\{|+\rangle, |gg\rangle,|ee\rangle\}$, the spread complexity ($\mathcal{C}_{\mathcal{B}}^{+}$) dynamics starting from $|+\rangle$ is found to be effectively identical to the Krylov complexity obtained for the initial state $|gg\rangle$, i.e., it oscillates between zero and one.
+It implies that for the initial state $|+\rangle$, another ordered basis exists in which the amplitude of the spread complexity is one and the average spread is minimized over long times, but not the Krylov basis constructed using the original Hamiltonian.
+As we show later, the newly ordered basis $\mathcal B$ which minimizes the average spread complexity over long times, can be obtained as the Krylov basis resulting from a zeroth order effective Hamiltonian (along with $|ee\rangle$ to complete the basis).

-The Krylov complexity attains even a larger amplitude ($\sim 3$) under Rydberg blockade [see the dashed line in Fig.~\ref{fig:krylov-popu-ge-V100}(a)] if the initial state is $|eg\rangle$ or $|ge\rangle$.
-As we see below, all four Krylov states become relevant to characterize the dynamics and give an amplitude of three.
+The Krylov complexity attains an even larger amplitude ($\sim 3$) under Rydberg blockade [see the dashed line in Fig.~\ref{fig:krylov-popu-ge-V100}(a)] if the initial state is $|eg\rangle$ or $|ge\rangle$.
+As we see below, all four Krylov states become relevant to characterize the dynamics, resulting in an amplitude of three.
 The population dynamics shown in Fig.~\ref{fig:krylov-popu-ge-V100}(b) is characterized by the periodic oscillations between $|ge\rangle$ and $|eg\rangle$ via $|gg\rangle$.
-It implies that we can choose an ordered basis $\{|ge\rangle, |gg\rangle, |eg\rangle, |ee\rangle\}$ such that the spread complexity amplitude is two [see the solid line in Fig.~\ref{fig:krylov-popu-ge-V100}(a)], making it less than that of the Krylov complexity.
-For the initial state, $|K_0\rangle = |ge\rangle$, we get
+This implies that we can choose an ordered basis $\{|ge\rangle, |gg\rangle, |eg\rangle, |ee\rangle\}$ such that the spread complexity amplitude is two [see the solid line in Fig.~\ref{fig:krylov-popu-ge-V100}(a)], making it less than that of the Krylov complexity.
+For the initial state $|K_0\rangle = |ge\rangle$, we get